matik1234567/computing-cluster-management-library/README.md

 Project created for the needs of Engineering Thesis

 ## Repository
-* Cluster management library -  allows to split tasks on multiple computers connected via TCP protocol.
-The libarary support multi threading tasks implementation.
+* Cluster management library -  This library allows to distribute tasks to several computers connected via TCP.
+Supports multi-threading.
 * Sample of library usage

 ## Requirements